Matt Schobel

-Early years
+Early life

 Schobel attended Columbus High School in Columbus, Texas.
 He played football there as a quarterback.

 He was 2nd leg in 4 x 100 meter relay team, as well as an excellent basketball player known for dunking.

 College career

 Schobel originally signed with Texas A&M as a quarterback in 1997.
 He was redshirted as a freshman, and decided to transfer to Texas Christian University, sitting out the 1998 season per NCAA transfer rules.
 Due to his size and surprising quickness and mobility, he was converted to tight end in 2000 and played three seasons (1999–2001) at Texas Christian University.

 Professional career

 Cincinnati Bengals

-Schobel was drafted by the Cincinnati Bengals in the third round (the 67th player overall) of the 2002 NFL Draft.
+Schobel was selected by the Cincinnati Bengals in the third round, with the 67th overall pick, of the 2002 NFL draft.

 Schobel played four years with the Bengals where he tallied 90 receptions for 938 yards and nine touchdowns.

 Philadelphia Eagles

 In 2006, Schobel became an unrestricted free agent and signed a five-year contract with the Philadelphia Eagles.

 Through 2008, Schobel had seen action in 36 games, starting 11.
 He had 27 receptions for 332 yards and three touchdowns.
 He was released on September 5, 2009.